Eridania quadrangle

 The Eridania quadrangle is one of a series of 30 quadrangle maps of Mars used by the United States Geological Survey (USGS) Astrogeology Research Program.
 The Eridania quadrangle is also referred to as MC-29 (Mars Chart-29).

 The Eridania quadrangle lies between 30° and 65° south latitude and 180° and 240° west longitude on the planet Mars.
 Most of the classic region named Terra Cimmeria is found within this quadrangle.
+It is named after a region on the Po River, Italy.
+The name was approved by the IAUP in 1958.

 Part of the Electris deposits, a 100–200 meters thick, light-toned deposit covers the Eridania quadrangle.
 Many slopes in Eridania contain gullies, which are believed to be caused by flowing water.

-Martian Gullies
+Martian gullies

 The Eridania quadrangle is the location of gullies that may be due to recent flowing water.
 Gullies occur on steep slopes, especially on the walls of craters.
 Gullies are believed to be relatively young because they have few, if any craters.
 Moreover, they lie on top of sand dunes which themselves are considered to be quite young.
 Usually, each gully has an alcove, channel, and apron.
 Some studies have found that gullies occur on slopes that face all directions, others have found that the greater number of gullies are found on poleward facing slopes, especially from 30-44 S.

 Although many ideas have been put forward to explain them, the most popular involve liquid water coming from an aquifer, from melting at the base of old glaciers, or from the melting of ice in the ground when the climate was warmer.
-Because of the good possibility that liquid water was involved with their formation and that they could be very young, scientists are excited.
-Maybe the gullies are where we should go to find life.
+Because of the good possibility that liquid water was involved with their formation and that they could be very young, scientist believe gullies are where we may be able to find life.

 There is evidence for all three theories.
 Most of the gully alcove heads occur at the same level, just as one would expect of an aquifer.
 Various measurements and calculations show that liquid water could exist in aquifers at the usual depths where gullies begin.
 One variation of this model is that rising hot magma could have melted ice in the ground and caused water to flow in aquifers.
 Aquifers are layer that allow water to flow.
 They may consist of porous sandstone.
 The aquifer layer would be perched on top of another layer that prevents water from going down (in geological terms it would be called impermeable).
 Because water in an aquifer is prevented from going down, the only direction the trapped water can flow is horizontally.
 Eventually, water could flow out onto the surface when the aquifer reaches a break—like a crater wall.
 The resulting flow of water could erode the wall to create gullies.
 Aquifers are quite common on Earth.
 A good example is "Weeping Rock" in Zion National Park Utah.